May 21, 2016 | 6 p.m. to Midnight

 You can make a donation via phone or online.
 Your donation may be split between the Rebuilding the Temple Campaign and the Scottish Rite charities in the your Orient as directed by your SGIG or Deputy.

 If you live in the DC area or will be in town during the event we invite you to come and be part of the in-studio audience or volunteer for the phone bank.

 Scottish Rite has Talent!

-The show will focus on Freemasonry, the Scottish Rite, and the vast talents and accomplishments of Brothers throughout the Southern Jurisdiction.
+The show will focus on Freemasonry, the Scottish Rite, and a variety of talents and accomplishments from Brothers throughout the Southern Jurisdiction.

 Click here to find out how to submit a video audition to be part of the evening’s entertainment.

 Want to Volunteer for the CTC?

 Live near DC?
 Volunteer your time with us during the CTC!
 Contact us at email@example.com or 202–777–3143.
 We would love to have you!

 Click here for more information on volunteering for the CTC webcast.